 12. So what's on your agenda?

 Plenty.
 I’m starting to publish some of the hundreds of short stories I’ve written over the years.
 Terri and I have co-authored a number of collections this last year and we have more on the way.
 I have some of my own collections being published as well.
 I want these out so I can get more novels out.
-Mists Of Papoose Pond, an end days, Zombie, action, giant leeches, and more story, came out last October.
+Mists Of Papoose Pond, an end days, Zombie, action, giant leeches, and more story, came out October, 2015.
 I want to get a sequel out for it.
-Ghost No More, another end days novel where the heroes are autistic children, came out in February, and will need a sequel written.
-Quarter Moon Haunts, Terri's favorite story of mine because I'm a snarky bastard, is about ghosts, death, evil ways of the mob, crooked cops, and the Four Horsemen as you've never seen them portrayed before, came out in May and will get a sequel.
+Ghost No More, another end days novel where the heroes are autistic children, came out in February,2016, and will need a sequel written.
+Quarter Moon Haunts, Terri's favorite story of mine because I'm a snarky bastard, is about ghosts, death, evil ways of the mob, crooked cops, and the Four Horsemen as you've never seen them portrayed before, came out in May, 2016 and will get a sequel.
 It has to: Terri will beat me with a whip if I don't.
 My Ghoul novella Destiny Changed could see an additional sequel.
 Also, Club Blaze, an extreme horror tale that Zack Kullis and I are co-authoring for Arcane Whispers Press will be out soon.

 All this and a lot more are coming your way!

 13. Quite an aggressive schedule.

 Like I said, mediocrity sucks.
 The time for action is now.